marcduiker/marcduiker-dev/src/posts/2026/2026-02-11-speaking-at-containerdays-london-2026.md

 A big thank you to the Container Days organizers and sponsors for making this event happen, and thanks to the attendees for attending my session and providing me with positive feedback!

-{% image "./src/assets/images/blog/2026/153.2.containerdays-london.jpeg", "Session Feedback captured by EngageTime", "Session Feedback captured by EngageTime", [440] %}
+{% imageKeys { src: "./src/assets/images/blog/2026/153.2.containerdays-london.jpeg", alt: "Session Feedback captured by EngageTime", caption: "Session Feedback captured by EngageTime", widths: [440] } %}

 ---
 Do you like Dapr and want to show your support?
 Claim this [community supporter Holopin badge](https://bit.ly/dapr-supporter)!